-Google rumored to be prepping online store to sell tablets to consumersAlex Wagner - Deputy Managing Editor, News Desk
+Google rumored to be prepping online store to sell tablets to consumersAlex Wagner - Editorial Director of News and Content

 Remember when Google offered the Nexus One to consumers through an online store?
 The shop was eventually shut down, but a new rumor has suggested that Google may be ready to give the online sales thing another shot, this time with tablets.
 According to sources speaking to the Wall Street Journal, Google is planning to both market and sell tablets straight to consumers using an online store in an attempt to boost adoption of Android slates.
 It's not known when the store may open.